GSA/fpki-guides/_common/03_distribute_os.md

 ### Install FCPCA G2 Using Apple Keychain Access

-You can use one of these methods to install FCPCA G2 by using Apple Keychain Access:
+You can use the System Keychain or Login Keychain to install the FCPCA G2.

-* System Keychain
-* Login Keychain

 #### System Keychain
-{% include alert-info.html content="These steps will install FCPCA G2 in the System Keychain.
-System administrators should use these steps.
-Non-administrators will encounter permission errors." %}
+{% include alert-info.html content="These steps describe how to install FCPCA G2 in the System Keychain.
+You must have system administrator privileges to perform these steps." %}

 1. Click the **Spotlight** icon and search for *Keychain Access*.
 2. Double-click the **Keychain Access** icon to open the application.